Podcast: Sales Training on Price Increases

-Calum: It’s important to gather your commercial information and gauge how each of your customer’s decision makers feel before announcing your price increase.
+Calum: It’s important to gather your commercial information and gauge how each of your customer’s decision-makers feels before announcing your price increase.
 You don’t want to lose the opportunity after the buyer orders a communication lockdown.
 This is worth remembering not just for price increase negotiations, but all sales negotiations.

 If you’re not the only person in your organization talking to your customer, then get your colleagues on board by feeding information to you.
 I’m going to share something from my personal observations.
 A decade and a half ago, most of our clients only trained their frontline sales negotiators.
 Then around about the time when Paul and I started to work together—when I didn’t have grey hair and Paul was good looking—a couple of clients wanted to fill up a few spaces on their customized in-house sales negotiation courses.
 As a reward, they invited a mixture of inside sales colleagues, plus other deal support folk, mostly technical and service professionals.
 After training more of their deal support teams, our clients told us that they were very pleasantly surprised with not only the leverage the crucial information flow gave them, but also with how other team members were able to sell additional products and services.
 Starting from near zero in sales negotiation training, others with relationships in the customer’s organization have a great deal of upside value they can add.

 Too often, sales professionals are seen as having an agenda, while their colleagues may be trusted more and get to talk with loose-lipped engineers who don’t know the commercial value of the information they’re sharing.
 Nowadays, we typically first train the frontline sales negotiations, and for many clients, we then run shorter courses with more people in attendance for others able to grease the wheels of the sale.
 The result is everyone speaking the same language, using our sales negotiation tools, and collaborating as a team.